darwinanddavis/DataPortfolio/disease.md

 ![](disease_header.png)

 <br>
-## Forecasting exposure risk in the human schistosome from bioenergetics simulation models of host-parasite ecology
+## Forecasting exposure risk in the human schistosome from bioenergetic simulation models of host-parasite ecology

 ### Location